 Over 77 animals inhabit Kidepo National Park.
 Among the resident Carnivore species only endemic to Kidepo are the hunting dog, bat-eared fox, cheetah, striped hyena, caracal, aardwolf, Beisa Oryx, Lesser Kudu plus Grant’s gazelle, elephant, Orbis, Burchell’s zebras, Jackson’s hartebeests, bush pigs, cape buffaloes, bohor reedbucks, warthogs, defassa waterbucks, Rothschild giraffes, bush duskier and elands, bushbucks, in addition to lions, common zebras, leopards, plus several small cats such as the side-striped jackal, Kongoni, black-backed jackal spotted hyena, lions are seen to rest on the rocks.

 The park has five primate species, including the endemic Kavirondo bush baby, numerous Orbis within the Narus Valley, Guenther’s Dik Dik, the Senegal Galago, and the White-tailed Mongoose.
-However, they comfortably come out for a good show on a night game drive.
+However, they comfortably come out on an excellent show on a night game drive.

 Kidepo Valley has the second-highest population of birds than any of the top destinations in Uganda, showcasing an impressive bird list of over 470 species, led only by Queen Elizabeth National Park.
 Sixty of the bird species on its list haven’t been recorded anywhere else in Uganda.
 Kidepo is especially good for spotting raptors, with 56 species on record.
 You can spot migratory birds in Kidepo from November to April.